shimst3r/exercism-talk/exercismpresentation.md

 # [fit] As a Mentee

-^ Let me now tell you why I settled on Exercism for learning new programming languages and how it helped me learning to write idiomatic Go faster.
+^ Let me now tell you how I settled on Exercism for learning new programming languages and how it helped me learning to write idiomatic code faster.

 ---